Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Example 1: Monitoring Drift Burst

-The noise-robust drift burst statistic of \citet{christensen2018drift} is defined as:
+The noise-robust drift burst statistic \citep{christensen2018drift} is defined as:

-in which $h$ is the bandwidth of the mean estimator, $\hat{\bar{\mu}}_{t_i}$ is a noise-robust estimator for the local drift, and $\hat{\bar{\sigma}}_{t_i}^{2}$ is a noise-robust estimator for the local variance.
-The test is applied on a coarse sampling grid.
-The null hypothesis of the drift burst test is therefore that `there is no drift bursting at time period $t_i$'.
-We refer to Appendix \ref{AppDBEstim} for details on the implentation of the noise-robust estimators for the local drift and the local variance.
+where $h$ is the bandwidth of the mean estimator, $\hat{\bar{\mu}}_{t_i}$ is a noise-robust estimator for the local drift, and $\hat{\bar{\sigma}}_{t_i}^{2}$ is a noise-robust estimator for the local variance.
+The test is applied on a coarse sampling grid, and the null hypothesis of the drift burst test asserts that `there is no drift bursting at time period $t_i$'.
+The drift burst test statistics are computed minute-by-minute using overlapping rolling windows.
+As a result, the dimension of the test statistic sequence $\bm{X}=\left\{X_i\right\}$ is large (with the parameters settings we end up with $d=341$ for the period of one day) and the tests are autocorrelated.
+For more information regarding the implementation of noise-robust estimators of the local drift and local variance, we refer the reader to the Online Supplement.

-The size and power theorems in \citet[][Theorems 5 and 6, respectively]{christensen2018drift} formalize the limiting behavior of the test statistic under the null and the alternative.
-Under the null hypothesis, the test statistic \eqref{eqDBTestStat} converges to the standard normal distribution as $\Delta\rightarrow 0$, i.e., $X_i \rightarrow^{d} N(0,1)$, The test statistic fulfills the assumptions required by the Cauchy combination test when the sampling frequency is sufficiently high (i.e., $\Delta\rightarrow 0)$ under the null.
+Under the null hypothesis, as the sampling frequency approaches infinity ($\Delta_n\rightarrow 0$), the test statistic \eqref{eqDBTestStat} converges to the standard normal distribution, i.e., $X_i \rightarrow^{d} N(0,1)$, This implies that the test statistic satisfies the necessary assumptions required by the Cauchy combination test when the sampling frequency is sufficiently high under the null.
 Under the alternative hypothesis, the test statistic diverges when the drift term explodes fast enough relative to the volatility, i.e., $\abs{X_i} \rightarrow \infty$, at the drift burst time.

-The drift burst test statistics are computed minute-by-minute from overlapping rolling windows.
-Figure \ref{figTestStatistic} shows the dependence of the drift burst test statistics.
-Panel (a) shows second-by-second prices generated using \eqref{eqDGPAlt} under the null hypothesis and under the alternative hypothesis of a 20-minute V-patterned drift burst in the middle of the day.
-Panel (b) shows the corresponding minute-by-minute drift burst test statistics (with a burn-in sample of 49 minutes).
-The test statistic sequence is very smooth, with a first-order autocorrelation coefficient of $0.885$ under the null hypothesis and $0.895$ under the alternative hypothesis.
-The autocorrelation function resembles that of an AR(1) process, decaying at an exponential rate as in Model 1 in the previous section.

-The number of tests or the dimension of the test statistic sequence $\bm{X}=\left\{X_i\right\}$ is large (e.g., $d=341$ for the period of one day).
-To control for FWER, the aforementioned controlling procedures can be used, including the four inequality-based procedures, the Gumbel, and the SCC procedure.
-Since the test statistics are highly correlated, the Gumbel procedure is expected to be conservative.